 The Allen School is taking a significant step to assure a greater number of incoming freshman students that they will be able to pursue a Computer Science degree at UW.
 Beginning with the entering freshman class of 2019, the Allen School will directly admit the majority of its non-transfer students to the Computer Science program.
 The vast majority of these spaces will go to Washington state residents.

 The expansion of our Direct to Major admission program is in response to unprecedented demand for Computer Science at UW.
 The Allen School has more than doubled its capacity in the past several years, yet demand keeps rising and continues to exceed capacity.
 This means that we still must turn away a significant number of UW students, who then must either select another UW major or transfer to another school to study Computer Science.
 While there will still be space available in the Computer Science major for interest changers (students who discover Computer Science after coming to UW) and transfer students, freshman applicants who are not offered Direct to Major admission to the Allen School and who choose to attend UW should be prepared to major in something other than Computer Science.
-(There are many other excellent computing and technology majors at UW: Informatics, Geographical Information Systems, Applied and Computational Mathematical Sciences, and many more.)
+(There are many other excellent computing and technology majors at UW: Informatics, Geographical Information Systems, Applied and Computational Mathematical Sciences, Electrical Engineering, and many more.)
 Or, students can pursue any major at UW and complement it with our upper division non-major course offerings and other computing-related activities in the Allen School and elsewhere at UW.
 Additionally, our 100-level introductory courses will remain open to all students.

 Starting with this coming fall’s applicants for the 2019 freshman class, the Direct to Major process will ensure that the majority of non-transfer students who receive undergraduate Computer Science degrees from UW will have been admitted directly to the program as freshmen.